What to Expect at PowerRide University

-Thank you for enrolling in a PowerRide University Riding course.
-We're committed to providing you with the highest quality of rider education in a safe, positive environment.
-Please take a moment to review the following information, which will help you to prepare for the course.
+Thank you for your interest in a PowerRide University (PRU) Basic Riding Course (BRC), Motorcycle training course in virginia, Motorcycle safety course in Maryland and Motorcycle training classes near me in Virginia.
+We are committed to providing you with the highest quality of rider education in a safe, positive environment.
+Please take a moment to review the following information, which will help you to prepare for and complete the course.

 How to Succeed in a RiderCourse:

 To ensure your course goes smoothly, here are some must-knows and tips!

 You have enrolled in the BRC eCourse, which requires you to complete 5 hours of self-paced online learning.

 You are highly encouraged to complete the MSF eCourse before the range portion of the course.
 However, a student has up to 5 days after the range instruction to complete the MSF eCourse.
 The MSF Basic Rider Course card and the Virginia DMV license waiver card will not be issued until proof of completion is provided and the skills test is successfully completed.